Poisson Cluster Process Models for Detecting Ultra-Diffuse Galaxies: Data Preliminaries

-The purpose of this paper is to introduce our proposed models for UDGs detection, and thus we consider data that contain previously known UDGs to test our models.
-The data used in this paper comes from the Program for Imaging of the PERseus cluster (PIPER; \citealt{Harris2020}) survey, which is the same data used in \citeauthor{Li2022}.
-The target region is the Perseus galaxy cluster at a distance of $75$ Mp \citep{Gudehus1995, Hudson1997}.
+The data considered here are from the Program for Imaging of the PERseus cluster (PIPER; \citealt{Harris2020}) survey, which are the same data used in \citeauthor{Li2022}.
+These data contain previously confirmed UDGs.
+The target region is the Perseus galaxy cluster at a distance of $75$ Megaparsec (Mpc) \footnote{One \textit{parsec} (pc) is approximately 3.2~light years or $3\times10^{16}$~km; One Mpc$=10^6$~pc and one kpc$=10^3$~pc.} \citep{Gudehus1995, Hudson1997}.
 The survey consists of 10 imaging visits.
-Each visit contains two images taken by ACS and WFC3 cameras on \textit{HST}.
-Each image has an associated ID, for example, V11-ACS stands for the image taken by the ACS on the 11th visit.
-The GCs' locations are extracted from the images, and their brightness measured by the magnitude in F475W and F814W filters that capture different wavelengths of light \citep{Harris2020}.
-Each image is roughly a square with $76$~kpc per side for ACS camera and $62$~kpc for WFC3.
+Each visit contains two images taken by the Advanced Camera for Survey (ACS) and the Wide Field Camera 3 (WFC3) on the \textit{HST}\footnote{ACS and WFC3 are two different camera instruments abroad the \textit{HST}, with WFC3 offering broader wavelength coverage than ACS.}.
+Each image has an associated ID; for example, V11-ACS is the image taken by the ACS on the 11th visit.
+The GCs' locations are extracted from the images, and the GC brightnesses are measured by the magnitude in the F475W and F814W filters (\citealt{Harris2020}, each filter captures different wavelengths of light).
+Each image is roughly a square, with each side corresponding to $76$~kpc for the ACS camera and $62$~kpc for the WFC3.
 For simplicity, we scale all images and GC point patterns to $[0,1]^2$.

 The color of a GC is defined as the difference between its magnitude in different wavelengths of light.
 Here it is the difference between the magnitude in $\mathrm{F475W}$ and $\mathrm{F814W}$: